Make an emergency plan and make sure your family knows it

 Contact your insurance provider

-When a major disaster strikes, like a wildfire or an earthquake, our BCAA Community Support Team will also be there to help our Members, insurance customers and the local community.
-Setting up support services at local resilience centres, so we can help answer your questions and guide you through any insurance processes.
+When a major disaster strikes, like a wildfire or an earthquake, our BCAA Community Support Team may be there to help our Members, insurance customers and the local community.
+We set up support services at local resilience centres so we can help answer your questions and guide you through any insurance processes.

 If you've been evacuated, you may be anxious to return home, but remember your home and its surroundings may not be the same as they were before, so practice caution.